ho-henry-senior/neovim/README.md

 - Sessions are saved automatically on exit if real file buffers were open.
 - Completion uses `blink.cmp`.
 - Formatting uses `conform.nvim`.
+- Test workflows use `neotest` for JavaScript/TypeScript Jest and Mocha projects, Python `unittest` projects, and .NET test projects.
 - GitHub Copilot suggestions are enabled in insert mode.
 - File navigation, grep, explorer, terminal, and notifications are provided by `snacks.nvim`.
 - Treesitter powers highlighting, textobjects, and folding.